Doctor Aunty: Deepak Budki

 thoroughly and suggested douching once more.
 I performed the D&C and told her

-to keep coming every third day for continuous monitoring.
+to come every third day for ongoing monitoring.
 Those very days, as

 luck would have it, I had received a few ring-shaped vaginal dilators from